Replacing a missing or failing tooth with a single-tooth implant has great benefits over the alternative options of a bridge or denture

 There is no reason a successful, well-maintained implant should not last a lifetime.
 The titanium structure and design of the implants we use are especially strong to withstand the forces of chewing.

 A denture is rarely an ideal replacement for missing teeth.
-They are often uncomfortable, can similarly damage the adjacent teeth and gums, and will usually become loose over of time as your gums continue to shrink beneath them.
-In addition, dentures need to be removed at night time, something that is simply becoming less socially acceptable these days.
+Dentures are often uncomfortable, can similarly damage the adjacent teeth and gums, and will usually become loose over time as your gums continue to shrink beneath them.
+In addition, dentures need to be removed at night time, something that is simply becoming less socially acceptable.

 It is important to replace missing or failing teeth, as with fewer teeth on which to chew, the stresses on the remaining teeth increase and reduce their lifespan.
 Unopposed teeth can change position and interfere with the way you bite and chew, so causing further damage in the future.